List of Hell's Paradise: Jigokuraku characters: Lord Tensen

 The Tensen are powerful beings living in the Horai at the center of the island who have mastered the five levels of Tao, culminating in their ability to use qi to shift between yin and yang, female and male humanoid forms.
 Through the use of the elixir which they call Tan, their plant-like bodies are able to regenerate themselves, making them virtually immortal.
 They are served by Doshi, sentient half-human beings who are on the path to mastering Tao, and are a level above the mindless Soshin, who are monsters with the appearance of various deities and attack anyone who arrives on the island.
 Rien (蓮) is the leader of the group, while the other members are called Zhu Jin (朱槿), Mu Dan (牡丹), Ran (蘭), Gui Fa (桂花), Tao Fa (桃花) and Ju Fa (菊花).

 Mei

 Mei (メイ) is a mysterious little girl with limited ability to speak who lives on the island.
 She has the powers of the Tensen but has been used by the yang Doshi as a yin sexual "training partner" against her will for centuries.

 Hōko

-Hōko (木ほう人) is the last living member of the Hōko, a race of immortals that once inhabited Eishū, the outer layers of the island.
+Hōko (木人) is the last living member of the Hōko, a race of immortals that once inhabited Eishū, the outer layers of the island.
 Hōko's entire body was made up of tree bark due to the effects of the arborification taking over his former body.